marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <sub>"Many web applications and APIs do not properly protect sensitive data.
 Attackers may steal or modify such weakly protected data.
 Sensitive data may be compromised without extra protection, such as encryption at rest or in transit, and requires special precautions when exchanged with the browser."</sub>
 <br /><pre>as OWASP A2 and OWASP A3</pre>

-There is totally not a proper work with passwords (encryption or hashing is missing; and not encrypted passwords are stored);
+There is a completely wrong work with passwords (encryption or hashing is missing; and not encrypted passwords are stored);

 Missing encryption between application and browser (visible under the browser-console and as HTTP-protocol).

 It is will be more visible by using sniffers.
 Or with popular software for analysing web-traffic (like Wireshark);

 Not handled logout and some other related things.
-As result stuck for "session"-access;
+As a result stuck for "session"-access;

 For fix these points - we are able (as example) to use features, which provided by [Spring Framework](https://spring.io/).

 I added comments for project-application with places that can be removed or added.

-Also, there is potential situation for "hack" password database.
+Also, there is a potential situation for 'hacking' password database.

-Mainly there we are able to use good "encryption"-methods for passwords and store it as encrypted ones (properly).
+Mainly there we are able to use good encryption methods for passwords and store it as encrypted ones (properly).

 More nice to use salt in addition to encryption.